VACILT/MA_visualization/README.md

 # Middle-atmosphere data processing and visualization

-The main goal is to prepare new website visulization of meteor-radar station in Collm solely in python (see [here](https://meteo.physgeo.uni-leipzig.de/de/wetterdaten/radar.php)).
+The main goal is to prepare new website visulization of meteor-radar station in Collm solely in python (see [here](https://wetterdaten.meteo.uni-leipzig.de/radar.php) or specifically [here](https://wetterdaten.meteo.uni-leipzig.de/radar_analyse.php)).

 Click on this Badge to get access to Binder.
 Binder sets up an environment without the need of an python-installation.
 It is possible to explore this project independent of the system!